Wednesday, 30 August 2023

 Our voyage map to date

-As well as an expert expedition team, we have on board an amazing team of archeologists and historians which means rarely a day goes by without a lecture or three.
+As well as an expert expedition team, we have on board an amazing team of archaeologists and historians which means rarely a day goes by without a lecture or three.
 Today was no different.

-A Chronology of exploration
+A chronology of exploration

 The Arctic - almost a negative image of the Antarctic

 After a morning of lectures (archaeology and geographic research) we went ashore at Pond Inlet (Mittimatalik) which is the largest of the four Canadian Arctic hamlets above the 72nd parallel.
-We were met be local guides who took groups of us touring the village.
+We were met by local guides who took groups of us touring the village.

 L: one of our guides, a very sweet quiet man